mealbring/blanning-backend/README.md

 Finally you can start your application with `kourou app:run`.

 Under the hood this command simply run Node.js with Typescript as following: `node -r ts-node/register app.ts`

+## 📚 Documentation

+Documentation will be available soon.
+Checkout the wiki that come with this project.